Gynaecological Cancer Awareness...

-Every year over 1,000 women are diagnosed with one of the 5 gynaecological cancers.
+Every year, over 1,000 women in New Zealand are diagnosed with a gynaecological cancer.

 This is on the increase!